Click here for more information about the book at Amazon.com.

 MacroName - name of macro being called - or "NoMacro"

 DisplayText - text that acts as the "button" for the macro and is displayed in your document.
 Note that there are no quotation marks used in this field.
-DisplayText can be any text you want.
-There are probably limits on length.
-Instead of (or in addition to) the DisplayText you can insert a picture or icon to act as a visual button for your macro.
+DisplayText can be any text you want but will not wrap to a new line.
+There are limits on length.
+Instead of the DisplayText you can insert an inline picture or icon to act as a visual button for your macro.
+See below, though for images.
+The text in a MacroButton field prompt cannot be longer than a single line between the left and right indents for the paragraph.
+You can shrink the font size of the prompt text to fit more words on that single line.

 Behavior